-Module A-C-QM2 Semester 2 Duration of module 1 Semester Type of module Core How frequently is the module offered Annually Admission requirements None Transferability of the module to other programmes None Level Bachelor Responsible professor/Module coordinator Prof. Dr. Stephan Höfer Building 5, Room 212, phone 07121/271-3062 stephan.hoefer@reutlingen-university.de Lecturers Prof. Dr. Stephan Höfer Prof. Dr. Sascha Schweitzer Language of instruc- tion German Credits (ECTS) 5 Total work 150 h (60 h contact, 90 h self-study) Contact hours per week 4 SWS Examination/Type of assessment Two-hour written exam (100 %) Weighting of Grade within overall programme 5/192 Learning outcomes After successful completion of the module the students should have developed the following competences.
-Professional competences: Students have a basic knowledge of time series analysis.
+Module A-C-QM2 Semester 2 Duration of module 1 Semester Type of module Core How frequently is the module offered Annually Admission require- ments None Transferability of the module to other pro- grammes None Level Bachelor Responsible profes- sor/Module coordina- tor Prof. Dr. Stephan Höfer Building 5, Room 212, phone 07121/271-3062 stephan.hoefer@reutlingen-university.de Lecturers Prof. Dr. Stephan Höfer Prof. Dr. Sascha Schweitzer Language of instruc- tion German Credits (ECTS) 5 Total work 150 h (60 h contact, 90 h self-study) Contact hours per week 4 SWS Examination/Type of assessment Two-hour written exam (100 %) Weighting of Grade within overall pro- gramme 5/192 Learning outcomes After successful completion of the module the students should have devel- oped the following competences. • Professional competences: Students have a basic knowledge of time series analysis.
 They learn to understand and to apply basic concepts of inductive statistics with an emphasis on estimation and an introduction to testing.
-Students learn testing techniques based on sample size and the underlying distribu- tion, and are able to correctly interpret their results.
+Students learn to understand fundamental financial mathematical procedures and to apply them to business and economic issues.
+They are able to assess both the benefits and the shortcomings of a quantitative approach. • Methodological competences: Students know the basics of probabilistic models and arguments.
+They can construct relevant samples, apply the appropriate estimation and testing techniques based on sample size and the underlying distribu- tion, and are able to correctly interpret their results.
 Students know the basic mathematical logic and set theory.
-They master sequences and Social competences: Students can work in international groups (we strongly encourage building mixed groups in which problems should be prepared for the colloquia), present their results on the blackboard (i.e. without specific preparation of the presentation) and discuss them in the group and with the professor.
-Personal competences: Students either appreciate their talents in quantitative methods or learn how to deal with their weaknesses, accepting that these methods are indispensable and can be mustered with the necessary amount of dedication.
-CG3: Class lecture on choosing samples and the possibility to cheat here or even fake data.
+They master sequences and series with applications to financial mathematics. • Social competences: Students can work in international groups (we strongly encourage building mixed groups in which problems should be prepared for the colloquia), present their results on the blackboard (i.e. without specific preparation of the presentation) and discuss them in the group and with the professor. • Personal competences: Students either appreciate their talents in quantitative methods or learn how to deal with their weaknesses, accepting that these meth- ods are indispensable and can be mustered with the necessary amount of dedication.
+Course-specific contributions to AoL competency goals (CG 1 - 6) CG3: Class lecture on choosing samples and the possibility to cheat here or even fake data.
 CG4: Students each week discussing and solving small business problems in small international groups applying mathematical and statistical methods.
-Quantitative methods are an important component of many aspects of business studies and economics - e.g. finance, micro- and macroeconomic theory.
-For this reason, this course is designed to impart knowledge and competence in the following areas: Introduction in Financial Mathematics: Sequences and series Compound interest calculation Annuity calculation Mathematics of depreciation Inductive Statistics for Business: Probability theory Set theory, sample space, and events Definitions of probability Probability laws
+Contents/Indicative syllabus Quantitative methods are an important component of many aspects of business studies and economics - e.g. finance, micro- and macroeconomic theory.
+For this reason, this course is designed to impart knowledge and competence in the following areas: Introduction in Financial Mathematics: • Sequences and series • Compound interest calculation • Annuity calculation • Loan amortization • Mathematics of depreciation Inductive Statistics for Business: • Probability theory • Set theory, sample space, and events • Definitions of probability • Probability laws